 Today’s highball has many more faces.
 Over the last decade, thanks in part to the world’s growing interest in Japanese whisky, the two-ingredient cocktail has staged an aggressive comeback, with bars across the country offering the sparkling refreshment spiked with brown booze from Hakushu to Hibiki.
 Yet during his two-year tenure at Saison, Tepper pushed the highball further.

 Inspired by the simplicity and attention to detail found in Japanese bartending, Tepper credits a closet-size, six-seat cocktail bar in Tokyo named Land Bar Artisan as the inspiration behind his easy, yet meticulous, highball.
 “Land Bar Artisan owner and barman Daisuke Ito understands that spirits themselves contain flavor, and knowing that, he only uses one or two other ingredients in his cocktails,” says Tepper.
 Building on this idea, Tepper devised his own inspired modern-day highball, built from a blend of brandies plus hard apple cider.
-But it’s the nuance in how he treats those few ingredients that elevates Tepper’s drink to the next level.
+But it’s the nuance in how he treats those few ingredients that elevates Tepper’s drink.

 To begin, he makes a brandy blend from Calvados, St. George apple brandy and Laird’s 100-proof apple brandy for “zing.”
 “Those three brandies actually make a very aromatic and delicious apple brandy blend,” he says.
 For carbonation, rather than reach for soda water, he swaps in Ciderman apple cider, made by Cyril Zangs, a small-batch producer in Normandy, France, who, Tepper says, approaches cider-making like cuvée Champagne.
 “I believe that there’s upward of 60 different cider apple varietals used to make Ciderman. ...
 There’s no doubt you are tasting the terroir of the land.”